anag97/Web-Scraping-Project/README.md

 # Web-Scraping-Project
-Web Scraper created during Summer 2017 Internship Utilized various Python libraries including Beautiful Soup 4, Requests, and Selenium to extract and organize retail data from a website into Excel.
+Web Scraper created during Summer 2017 Internship.
+I used various Python libraries including Beautiful Soup 4, Requests, and Selenium to extract and organize retail data from a website into Excel.